AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

 [!DNL Experience Manager] desktop app touch-points the creative workflow

-## Install and connect the app to [!DNL Experience Manager] server {#installandconnect}
+## Install and connect the app to the [!DNL Experience Manager] server {#installandconnect}

 Before you can begin creating or editing the creative assets, connect the desktop application with the [!DNL Assets] server to download and upload assets in the repository.
 Perform the following tasks:

 1. [Install the app](#installapp).
 1. [Set your preferences](#inapppref) and connection details.
 1. [Connect to an [!DNL Experience Manager] server](#connect) and mount assets repository as local drive.
-1. [Enable desktop actions](#desktopactions) on [!DNL Experience Manager] server.
+1. [Enable desktop actions](#desktopactions) on the [!DNL Experience Manager] server.

-[!DNL Experience Manager] desktop app uses an HTTPS connection to connect to [!DNL Experience Manager] server to robustly and securely transfer your assets.
+The [!DNL Experience Manager] desktop app uses an HTTPS connection to connect to the [!DNL Experience Manager] server to transfer your assets robustly and securely.

 >[!NOTE]
 >
->For part of or all of the installation and configuration steps, you may need help from your [!DNL Experience Manager] administrator or system administrator.
+>For all or part of the installation and configuration steps, you may need help from your [!DNL Experience Manager] administrator or system administrator.

 ### Install the application {#installapp}

-To use [!DNL Experience Manager] desktop app, ensure that your [!DNL Experience Manager] server version is supported by the app.
+Ensure that the app supports your version of the Experience Manager server to use the Experience Manager desktop app.
 Download the appropriate installation file (binary) for your operating system (Mac or Windows) and install the app.

 Detailed configuration can be necessary depending on your network and system preferences.
 See [Install and configure [!DNL Experience Manager] desktop app](install-configure-app-v1.md) for more details.